martinsvalin/Flat-UI/README.md

 ## Changelog

 + 1.0 Fixed several small IE bugs
-+ 1.1 New icons replaced with those 'violated', Login screen implemented to a real HTML one.
++ 1.1 New icons, Login screen implemented to a real HTML one.
 Small bug fixes and refinements.

 ## Authors